NIRISS Point Spread Functions

 |Filter||Wavelength (μm)||PSF FWHM (arcsec)||PSF FWHM (pixel)|

 Figure 4 shows the measured encircled energy curves from commissioning data.
+An ASCII table with the encircled energy data is available here.
 Numerical values for 50% and 80% encircled energy (the fraction of light contained in a circular aperture) for each filter are reported in Table 2.

 Table 2.
 Radius (in arcsec and pixels) at which the encircled energy (EE) is 50% and 80%